Undistraction/warp-grid/README.md

 // Get the bounds for the grid-square at the supplied coordinates const bounds = warpGrid.getCellBounds(3, 8)

-// Get an array containing the bounds for every grid-squre const allBounds = getAllCellBounds()
+// Get an array containing the bounds for every grid-square const allBounds = getAllCellBounds()
 ```

 ## Usage

-### Primatives
+### Primitives

 There are a number of data types that are used by the package to describe aspects of the grid: